climate sciencefire weatheractivity weather

 Start with the question you care about.
 For smoke, compare wind direction with active fire locations.
 For lakes, check whether the wind blows along the length of the water, because that creates rougher chop.
 For fire weather, watch for dry east wind, low humidity, and gusts.
 For hiking, remember that exposed ridges and canyon rims feel windier than sheltered forest trails.

 A good Central Oregon forecast is not just temperature and precipitation.
-Wind direction tells you whether the air is arriving from the mountains, the high desert, or a smoke source.
+Wind direction tells you whether the air is arriving from the mountains, the high desert, or a smoke source, and pairing it with the fire map and your destination's exposure turns a vague forecast into a real plan.
 Once you read that signal, the rest of the forecast becomes much more useful.
 During summer storms, pair that wind check with the Central Oregon lightning safety guide.

 Frequently Asked Questions